When you go freelance, you'll want to attract as many clients as possible. It might mean taking on anything and everything that comes your way.

 But once established, you'll want to gain bigger and better clients while weeding out any undesirables who might be holding you back.

-These unwanted clients might be small and have less capacity to organically grow and bring you further revenue.
-Or they might be on your original day rate – which has since doubled, and they've refused to acknowledge.
-Or they could just be a pain in the backside, causing lots of stress and taking up all your time for little return.
+These unwanted clients might be small and have less capacity to grow and bring you further revenue organically.
+Or they might be on your lower rate – which has since doubled, and they've refused to acknowledge.
+Or they could be a pain in the backside, causing lots of stress and taking up all your time for little return.

-No matter what the reason, rotten clients have to go to make room for more promising ones.
-Those who pay better, pay on time and who are likely to be more profitable and enjoyable.
+No matter what the reason, rotten clients have to go to make room for better ones.
+Those who pay more, pay on time and are more agreeable.
 After all, you only have so many hours in the day and life's far too short to 'put up and shut up' if you're not happy.

 So how do you pull up these weeds and get rid of clients?
-Here are our top tips on deciding if a client is worth keeping and how to graciously let them go if they aren't...
+Here are our top tips on deciding if a client is worth keeping and how to let them go if they aren't graciously.

 To Keep or Not to Keep?

 Before you hastily ditch someone, consider the following crucial questions surrounding common client relationship issues – along with some of our recommended solutions.
 Because it's important to think carefully about whether you really should let a client go – before you've given yourself a chance to rectify any problems.

 1. Do they pay on time?
 Are they late payers?